microsoft/AzureTRE/docs/networking.md

 - Outbound traffic to Internet allowed on HTTPS port 443 (next hop Azure Firewall).
 - All other outbound traffic denied.

-> In Azure traffic between subnets are allowed except explicitly denied.
+> In Azure, traffic between subnets are allowed except explicitly denied.

 Each of these rules can be managed per workspace.